Actively Recruiting

 - Aged 60 years or older

-- Have non-specific low back pain near the lumbosacral spine, with or without leg pain, lasting at least 3 months within the last 12 months
+- Have non-specific low back pain near the lumbosacral spine lasting at least 3 months in the past year

-- Have sought treatment from a healthcare professional for chronic low-back pain in the last 12 months
+- Have sought healthcare professional treatment for chronic low back pain within the last 12 months

 - Adequate proficiency in Chinese